 Barcelona – is also an international city.
 Located on the coast it is where culture meets the ocean with its own uniqueness.
 The capital of Catalonia offers modern avant-garde Gaudi architecture side by side with medieval architecture and Roman ruins.
 The Mediterranean climate draws visitors here year-round to its numerous sites and for enjoying the world-famous beaches.
 This is why Barcelona is the most visited city in Spain.

-Visiting the most western country of Europe is filled with rolling scenery, beautiful villages, the sun almost year-round, and coastal charm, Portugal is one of the most visited countries for gastronomy and cultural immersion.
+Visiting the most western country of Europe is filled with rolling scenery, beautiful villages, the sun almost year-round, and coastal charm, Portugal is a popularly visited country for gastronomy and cultural immersion.

 Changing geography between the hilly terrain of the famed vineyards in the north, medieval villages found in the central regions, and the beautiful resort areas and beaches in the south.
 It is not difficult to find history, culture, architecture, and great food and wine throughout the country.